HiFiIntelligentClub/CheckMaPhone/readme.md

 # Base: CheckMaPhone - new generation of communication devices,
 * Communication device without touch screen and keyboard.<br/>
 * Only voice commands and Camera based communications.<br/><br/>
+* CheckMaPhone is attributed to real human Id(Passport in RUssia) only one time for one device.

 * First of all, CHeckMaPhone can-not receive calls before CheckMaPhone owner adds a **communication line** <br/>
 * Second is that **CheckMaPhone is stricktly personal and contains real name and surename, that couldnt be hidden or changed by anyone without exseption**, and CheckMaPhone owner **can't do or receive anonimous call** and **can not change any real name n phone book or the own name**.<br/>